regulapati-n/Springboot_webapp/README.md

 3. change to project directory in terminal and run the below commands.
 4. mvn clean install
 5. mvn spring-boot:run
-6. check the logs for the application url.
+6. check the logs for the application urll.
 7. Default port is 8080 and runs in localhost.
 8. press command+c to stop the serverr.
 9. if you wish not to install maven.You can run following commands on respective OS.